2025 RULES & FORMAT FOR COMPETITIONS

 Any score given for a photo found not to meet these rules will be deleted.

-Note: These rules clarify the difference between the creative category and other categories.
-Simply put: if you did not take every element of the photo (with the exception of adding frames, strikes, vignettes, filters or other enhancements) put it in the creative category.
 The clarification also reminds us that the club’s goal is to promote better photography, not collages of other people’s photography – AI or not.

 Submission